wokwi/wokwi-elements/README.md

 The easiest way to create a new element is to run the generator:

 ```
-npm run new-element --name my-element
+npm run new-element --name demo
 ```

-This will generate a new element called `my-element`.
+This will generate a new element called `demo`.
 It will also create a storybook file, so you will be able to see the new element in storybook (see the "Local development" section above).